cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 #### String to &'static str: hardy ... pardy?
 Converting a `String` to a `&'static str` is not so trivial.

 The factory that makes steel moulds (i.e. the compiler) can do this, but it only gets run once.
-Turning a String into a &'static str is kind of what happens when we type `let mould: &str = "Rolo"` into our IDE before the code is compiled.

 After we're running though?
 No chance.
 The best you can do is to hope that you already have a steel mould that matches your note, like this: